 URL

 This stands for Uniform Resource Locator.
-This is the Web address of a document/webpage and an important on-page element for Search Engine Optimisation.
+This is the web address of a document/webpage and an important on-page element for Search Engine Optimization.

 VSEO

-This stands for Video Search Engine Optimisation and is the process of optimising videos to drive traffic to your website.
-Websites like YouTube, Vimeo and Daily Motion are popular video hosting websites that also allow you to embed the videos on your own webpages as well.
+This stands for Video Search Engine Optimization and is the process of optimising videos to drive traffic to your website.
+Websites like YouTube, Vimeo and Daily Motion are popular video hosting websites that also allow you to embed videos on your own webpages as well.

 Web 2.0